SSOHPG/UnifiOnCentos7/README.md

 # UnifiOnCentos7
-installation scripts from unifi forum
+installation and update script from unifi forum